Covid-19

 If you notice any of the issues above, or have any concerns, we recommend you book for an appointment.

-We offer Senior Pet Consultation packs - including yearly blood and urine testing, extended consultations and can be combined with vaccinations to minimise additional stress.
+We offer Senior Pet Consultation Packs - including yearly blood and urine testing and extended consultations.
+These can be combined with vaccinations to minimise additional stress.

 Ask our team about a geriatric consultation this year for your pet.